Share this Post

 Basements are known to be notoriously wet places.
-In case condensation occurs in your basement, it can lead to the formation of molds, mildew and cause potential damage to an organic surface.
+In case condensation occurs in your basement, it can lead to the formation of mold and mildew and cause potential damage to an organic surface.
 Especially sheetrock and wood.

 Cracks in the Basement:

-Cracks present on basement floors, walls, ceilings, and around the doors & windows tend to provide the perfect way through which water could flow into the basement area from the outside.
-Water always finds the most accessible paths through least resistant areas, and cracks in the basement serve to be the most natural path for water to get inside.
+Cracks on basement floors, walls, ceilings, and around the doors & windows tend to provide the perfect way for water could flow into the basement area from the outside.
+Water always finds the most accessible paths through the least resistant areas, and cracks in the basement serve as the most natural path for water to get inside.

 Most Common Ways to Waterproof a Basement